Which of the following organisms is classified as a producer? | Channels for Pearson+

 1

 Step 1: Understand the concept of a producer.
 Producers are organisms that can create their own food through processes like photosynthesis, typically using sunlight, water, and carbon dioxide.
-They are autotrophs and form the base of the food chain.
+They form the base of the food chain.

-Step 2: Analyze the options provided.
-Identify which organisms are capable of photosynthesis or producing their own food.
-Producers are usually plants, algae, or certain bacteria.
+Step 2: Identify the characteristics of each organism listed.
+For example, an oak tree is a plant capable of photosynthesis, a mushroom is a decomposer that breaks down organic matter, a butterfly is a consumer that feeds on nectar, and a mountain lion is a carnivore that preys on other animals.

-Step 3: Evaluate the characteristics of each option: - Fern: A plant that uses photosynthesis to produce its own food. - Cheetah: A carnivorous animal that relies on consuming other organisms for energy. - Mushroom: A fungus that decomposes organic matter for nutrients, not a producer. - Moth: An insect that consumes food but does not produce its own.
+Step 3: Determine which organism fits the definition of a producer.
+Producers are autotrophs, meaning they produce their own food rather than relying on other organisms for energy.

 Watch next